zkCollective/zk-Harness/tutorials/logs/README.md

 The following information is recorded for each field arithmetic benchmark:

-* Framework: the name of the framework (e.g., gnark)
+* framework: the name of the framework (e.g., gnark)
-* Category: the category of the benchmark (i.e., arithmetic)
+* category: the category of the benchmark (i.e., arithmetic)
-* Field: the benchmarked field (e.g., native)
+* field: the benchmarked field (e.g., native)
 * p: the order of the field
-* Operation: the operation performed
+* operation: the operation performed
 * Input: file path of the input used
-* Ram: memory consumed in bytes
+* ram: memory consumed in bytes
-* Time: elapsed time in nanoseconds
+* time: elapsed time in nanoseconds
+* nbPhysicalCores: number of physical cores used
-* nbCores: number of cores used
+* nbLogicalCores: number of logical cores used
-* Machine: the machine used for benchmarking
+* machine: the machine used for benchmarking

 ### Elliptic Curve Group Operations

 The following information is recorded for each elliptic curve group operation benchmark:

-* Framework: the name of the framework (e.g., gnark)
+* framework: the name of the framework (e.g., gnark)
-* Category: the category of the benchmark (i.e., ec)
+* category: the category of the benchmark (i.e., ec)
-* Curve: the benchmarked curve
+* curve: the benchmarked curve
-* Operation: the operation performed -- MSM, FFT/NTT, Pairing
+* operation: the operation performed -- MSM, FFT/NTT, Pairing
-* Input: file path of the input used
+* input: file path of the input used
-* Ram: memory consumed in bytes
+* ram: memory consumed in bytes
-* Time: elapsed time in milliseconds
+* time: elapsed time in milliseconds
+* nbPhysicalCores: number of physical cores used
-* nbCores: number of cores used
+* nbLogicalCores: number of logical cores used
-* Machine: the machine used for benchmarking
+* machine: the machine used for benchmarking

 ### Circuits

 The following information is recorded for each circuit benchmark:

-* Framework: the name of the framework (e.g., gnark)
+* framework: the name of the framework (e.g., gnark)
-* Category: the category of the benchmark (i.e., circuit)
+* category: the category of the benchmark (i.e., circuit)
-* Backend: the backend used (e.g., groth16)
+* backend: the backend used (e.g., groth16)
-* Curve: the curve used (e.g., bn256)
+* curve: the curve used (e.g., bn256)
-* Circuit: the circuit being run
+* circuit: the circuit being run
-* Input: file path of the input used
+* input: file path of the input used
-* Operation: the step being measured -- compile, witness, setup, prove, verify
+* operation: the step being measured -- compile, witness, setup, prove, verify
 * nbConstraints: the number of constraints in the circuit
 * nbSecret: number of secret inputs
 * nbPublic: number of public inputs
-* Ram: memory consumed in bytes
+* ram: memory consumed in bytes
-* Time: elapsed time in milliseconds
+* time: elapsed time in milliseconds
-* ProofSize: the size of the proof -- empty value when Operation != proving
+* proofSize: the size of the proof -- empty value when Operation != proving
 * nbPhysicalCores: number of physical cores used
 * nbLogicalCores: number of logical cores used
-* Machine: the machine used for benchmarking
+* machine: the machine used for benchmarking

 ### Recursion